 There is nowhere to observe Gothic architecture at its best but where it originated, and dominated from 12th to 16th century.
 Originally known as Opus Francigenum (the French Style), it is associated to many a great cathedrals and basilicas in Northern France.

 Some that are most revered include Notre-Dame de Paris, Notre-Dame de Chartres, Notre-Dame d'Amiens, Notre-Dame de Reims, Notre-Dame de Laon, Saint-Pierre de Beauvais and Basilique Saint-Denis.
 Basilique Saint-Denis is also unique, in that it was built in transitional style between Gothic architecture and its predecessor, Romanesque architecture.

 Along the valley of the Loire, extending from Centre to western France towards the Atlantic, are hundreds of magnificent châteaux and fortresses.
 Today, many of these châteaux are private residences, some are hotels and guest houses, while a handful are owned and managed by the (local) government authority as major tourist sites.
 Among the best known worldwide are Château de Villandry, Châteaux d'Azay-le-Rideau, Châteaux de Chenonceau, Château de Chambord and Châteaux d'Amboise.
-The valley from Sully-sur-Loire, in the Loiret, to Chalonnes-sur-Loire, in Anjou is now classified as a UNESCO World Heritage site.
+The valley from Sully-sur-Loire, in the Loiret, to Chalonnes-sur-Loire, in Maine-et-Loire is now classified as a UNESCO World Heritage site.

 Massif des Calanques